sparkflows/sparkflows-docs/docs/kubernetes/spark.rst

 Install Spark
 --------------

-Below are the steps for installing Apache Spark operator and History Server
+Below are the steps for installing Apache Spark operator and History Server:

-We will be leveraging KUDO plugin to install and upgrade Spark operator and History server.
+.. note:: We will be leveraging KUDO plugin to install and upgrade Spark operator and History server.

 * Install KUDO plugin for kubectl::